NeilTynan/WSAA-project/README.md

 This repository contains my weekly assignments for ATU module 8640 -- WEB SERVICES AND APPLICATIONS.
 It contains the project work for the course, which is focused on the construction of a REST API which will display information related to the old SFI grant comitments file.
 The intentions is this API will have a numer of features:

 1. An accompanying web interface, using AJAX calls, to perform CRUD operations.
-2. The capacity to save data into a database table that cane be viewied elsewhere in the application
+2. The capacity to save data into a database table that can be viewied elsewhere in the application
 3. It will interact with two database tables.
-4. User will be able to analyse some of the data in realtime.
+4. User will be able to analyse some of the data in real time.
 5. It will be hosted online, via PythonAnywhere.

 Note on the grant table.